TYY1104641X/Machine_learning_review_and_Image_training-classification/README.md

-The informal lecture notes consist of most of the supervised and unsupervised machine learning algorithms, including learning regression, logistic regression, SVM, GDA, KNN Decision tree, K-means, NN, and CNN.
+The informal lecture notes consist of most of the supervised and unsupervised machine learning algorithms, including learning regression, logistic regression, SVM, GDA, K-NN, Decision tree, NN, CNN, K-means, and PCA.